Capta1nRaj/mail-passify/README.md

 };
 ```

-After deleting the session from MongoDB, please clear the user's browser cookies via the front-end like this:-
+After deleting the session from MongoDB, please clear the user's browser cookies via the Front-End like this:-

 ```js
 import { deleteCookie } from 'cookies-next';